 The heavy plastic film used in this bladder's construction makes it a heavier hydration bladder, but still useful for sports that require a lightweight design.
 When emptied and the hose is disconnected, it rolls up nicely into a nice, neat package that fits easily into the side or lid of a backpack.

-Retailing for $34, this bladder sits in the middle of the road for the price.
+This bladder sits in the middle of the road for the price.
 This isn't a high-value option, but if you're seeking a bladder that is a little more durable and versatile, this may be a great value for you.

-The Deuter Streamer offers hydration for an array for outdoor sports.
+The Deuter Streamer offers hydration for an array of outdoor sports.
 We love its bomber exterior that provides additional protection from punctures and tears as well as its easy-to-use construction.
 A great option for hiking, biking, running, and more.